Which specialties are considered competitive?

-- AOA status-preferred, but may not be "required."
+AOA status - preferred, but may not be "required"

 A strong academic performance in Year 1 of medical school lays the foundation for a strong USMLE Step 1 performance.
 Take advantage of all resources offered by medical school, your instructors, and administration.

 Explore at least one of the specialties for a few weeks of your summer between Year 1 and 2.
-This will be the last time available to you until Year 3.
+This will be the last big chunk of time available to you until Year 3.
 Use it to your advantage.
 Contacts made in these specialties may be a source of future research opportunities or a letter of recommendation.
 These weeks of exploration may also help you with your final decision on your specialty choice.

 Find a clinical mentor in the specialty you are interested in and begin to gather information about the specialty and how you need to prepare.